Teaching English Volunteer Project in Costa Rica - Manuel Antonio

 Accommodation and WiFi

 You will find living conditions are comfortable in both types of accommodation, and all homestay families have been approved by our local staff.
 Bedrooms have single and bunk beds with bedding provided.
-You will share a room with up to four other volunteers of the same gender.
+You will share a room with up to six other volunteers of the same gender.
 The volunteer house can accommodate up to 30 volunteers, whereas the homestays can host up to 6 volunteers at one time.
 If you prefer a private room, these are available in our homestays and you will need to arrange this through your Program Manager once you’ve secured your spot on the program.
-Private room upgrades cost $50 per person, per week.
+Private room upgrades cost $62 per person, per week.

 You can expect the homestays to have electricity, drinkable running water and western bathrooms.
 Low pressure showers are common and the water is not always heated.